tillmzw/cos/content/posts/25-argynvostholt.md

 date: 2026-01-08
 draft: false
 toc: false
-description: "An old castle with draconic bearing holds dangerous secrets"
+description: "An old mansion with draconic bearing holds dangerous secrets"
 ---

-## Road to the Castle
+## Road to the Mansion

-Continuing towards the fabled Argynvostholt, the supposed resting place of a powerful dragon, the party has to cross the westward bridge again.
+Continuing towards the fabled {{% mdref argynvostholt Argynvostholt %}}, the supposed resting place of a powerful dragon, the party has to cross the westward bridge again.
 Using the tried-and-true strategy of hiding from the otherworldly horse rider gallopping over the bridge, the party crosses unharmed.

-Finally arriving at the described location, the party finds a large abandoned castle that appears to have served a military purpose in days long gone.
+Finally arriving at the described location, the party finds a large abandoned mansion that appears to have served a military purpose in days long gone.
 A dragon statue (which Thaddeus finds is likely a silver dragon) looms in front of the castle entry, over which the name **ARGYNVOSTHOLT** is engraved.
 Passing the dragon springs a trap - luckily that trap appears to have lost most of its power and exhales not icy but just cold winds.

 ## Investigating the Castle